NJ Special Needs Trusts and Disability Planning

 Special Needs Trusts

-Special needs trusts (also known as “supplemental needs” or “supplemental benefits” trusts) allow a disabled beneficiary to receive gifts, lawsuit settlements, inheritances, or other funds, without jeopardizing eligibility for government benefits based upon financial need.
+Special needs trusts (also known as “supplemental needs” or “supplemental benefits” trusts) allow a disabled beneficiary to receive gifts, lawsuit settlements, inheritances or other funds, without jeopardizing eligibility for government benefits based upon financial need.
 Such trusts are drafted so that the funds will not be counted in determining the beneficiary’s eligibility for public benefits.
-As the name implies, special needs trusts are designed to pay for comforts that could not be paid for by public assistance, as opposed to basic support.
+As the name implies, special needs trusts are designed to pay for comforts and luxuries that could not be paid for by public assistance, as opposed to basic support.
 These trusts typically pay for goods and services like education, recreation, counseling, and medical attention beyond the basic necessities of life.
+(However, the trustee can use trust funds for food, shelter and other necessities if the trustee determines that doing so is in the beneficiary’s best interest despite the possible loss or reduction in public assistance.)

-“Third party” special needs trusts may be created by a parent or other family member for a disabled child (even though the child may be an adult by the time the trust is created or funded).
-Such trusts also may be established in a last will and testament, in which a deceased family member to leave assets to a disabled relative.
+Special needs trusts may be created by a parent or other family member for a disabled child (even though the child may be an adult by the time the trust is created or funded).
+Such trusts also may be established in a last will and testament, for a deceased family member to leave assets to a disabled relative.

 The Parents’ Estate Plan